Teaching Marriage Skills

 In the 60% of my time (three days a week) that I devote to clinical work, primarily with couples, my skills-oriented treatment strategy rests on the assumption that if people knew better, they would do better.
 Backward-looking family-of-origin work strengthens people’s understanding of where they learned their mistaken interaction patterns.
 For improvement in these patterns, however, most clients need explicit skillbuilding.
 The three-part combo of teaching skills, exploring the family-of-origin sources of mistaken habits, and guiding couples to resolution of issues that have divided them has enabled my clinical practice to flourish free of managed care.

 I focus most of the remaining 40% of my work hours on disseminating information about marriage skills to the general public and to marriage therapists.
-I have been particularly interested in developing online marriage skills-training materials that
+I have been particularly interested in teaching the collaborative dialogue, emotional regulation, cleaning up after upsets, and conflict resolution skills that enable couples to enjoy a harmonious marriage.

 Pros and Cons of Marriage Skills-Training Work